GitMew/ViT-ActMax/README.md

 ```
 On Windows, replace `ln -s` by `mklink /d` and swap the two paths.
 (This only works in `cmd` launched in administrator mode; Powershell syntax is more obscure.)

-What the above code does, in short, is to first make a place to store both a the repo code as well as its endpoint, then add it as a submodule *and* update its own submodules, and finally add a symlink that bridges the gap between `lib` and `src`.
+What the above code does, in short, is to first make a place to store both a the repo code as well as its endpoint, then
+add it as a submodule *and* update its own submodules, and finally add a symlink that bridges the gap between `lib` and `src`.
 In your new project, you can now import this code with `import lib.vit_actmax`.

 ## Running experiments
 After an editable install, test whether your GPU can handle the heat by running
 ```
-python experiments/it15/vis35.py --network 35 --method "in_feat" --layer 4 --feature 20 -v 0.1
+python experiments/main.py --network 35 --method "ffnn" --layer 4 --feature 20 -v 0.1
 ```
 What these parameters mean:
 - `network`: pretrained network identifier.
 Ranges from 0 to 99.
 Model 35 corresponds to ViT-B/32.
    - To get the list of networks, see the list below or run the `show_models.py` script.
-- `method`: what to maximise.
+- `method`: which family of vectors to consider when maximising.
 Can be one of:
-   - `in_feat`: activation of a hidden neurons in an MLP.
+   - `ffnn`: activation of a hidden neuron in an MLP block.
-   - `out_feat`: activation at an output of an MLP.
+   - `in_feat`: activation of the embeddings before they enter a self-attention block, equivalent to the output of an MLP block.
-   - `keys`, `queries`, `values`: has to do with attention.
+   - `keys`, `queries`, `values`: activation of the embeddings after they have been projected in a self-attention block.
+   - `out_feat`: activation after self-attention (although before the residual connection), equivalent to the input of
+                 an MLP block.
-- `layer`: layer of the maximised feature, ranging from 0 to 11 (ViT/B has 12 layers).
+- `layer`: layer of the maximised target, ranging from 0 to 11 (ViT/B has 12 layers).
-- `feature`: index of the maximised feature.
+- `feature`: index of the maximised target.
-   - `in_feat`: ranging from 0 to 3071 (ViT/B has MLPs with a hidden layer of 3072 neurons).
+   - `ffnn`: ranging from 0 to 3071 (ViT/B has MLPs with a hidden layer of 3072 neurons).
 - `v`: regularisation constant.

 ---